top of page

 Waipara whānau of Rongowhakaata

-The original trophy for Kākahu was presented at the 1996 Rotorua Festival in honour of the late Wairākau Waipara QSM who excelled in designing costumes, kete, kākahu, piupiu and whāriki.
+The original taonga for Kākahu was presented at the 1996 Rotorua Festival in honour of the late Wairākau Waipara QSM who excelled in designing costumes, kete, kākahu, piupiu and whāriki.
 The Waipara whānau replaced the taonga for presentation at the 2017 Te Kahu o Te Amorangi Te Matatini National Kapa Haka Festival, with this manaia based on the Rongowhakaata form.

 TITONGA HOU POI (LYRICS & MUSIC)